dingkimberly/AYYbot/README.md

-# AYYbot
+# ayybot
 A Discord bot.
-It's simple.
-I may make it more complicated later.

-To-do: A database...for fun!